What is codependency and what are its symptoms?

 - Difficulties with intimacy: Sex may be used as a tool for acceptance, but real emotional intimacy is often lacking in a codependent relationship.

-- Efforts to be the one others depend on: Codependency can cause a person to feel the overwhelming need to be the caretaker and thus become indispensible to those around them.
+- Efforts to be the one others depend on: Codependency can cause a person to feel the overwhelming need to be the caretaker and thus become indispensable to those around them.

-It is important for both partners to undergo therapy when codependence is involved.
+It is important for both partners to see a therapist and undergo treatment when codependency is involved.
 One spouse may battle addiction and the other codependency, for example, and both will need to work through the negative and destructive emotions and patterns of behavior that are attached to each issue.

 Spouses, or partners, will need to learn how not to enable a loved one who suffers from addiction.
-Families and spouses are encouraged to attend some form of treatment and therapy with a loved one who is battling addiction while they are also in a treatment program.
+Families and spouses are encouraged to attend some form of treatment and therapy that offers help for codependency with a loved one who is battling addiction while they are also in a treatment program.10

 Not all codependent relationships may be saved, however, as both members need to invest in change and commit to getting necessary help.
 Abuse often accompanies codependence, and this cannot be tolerated.
 Both partners in a codependent relationship will need to commit to change and work together toward recovery in order for the relationship to be salvaged.